JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 **Type**: `ListProperty<RegularFile>`

-Paths to stability configuration files to be used for the current module.
+Stability configuration files to be used for the current module.

 Stability configuration files contain a list of classes which should be considered stable by the compiler.
 For details, see [Stability configuration file](https://developer.android.com/develop/ui/compose/performance/stability/fix#configuration-file) in the Jetpack Compose documentation.